Location: East Bridgford

 Cedar Vale provides person centred assessment and support plans for each individual.
 The team uses environmental tuning to increase interactions with others, and to enable a smooth adaptation between the individual and their surroundings.

 Service users are admitted to Cedar Vale from a variety of different settings.
 This could be from a home environment, supported living or residential service.
 It could be due to placement breakdown, deterioration in mental health, illness or other crisis in their life.
-They may also come following a stay at an NHS or other specialist autism or learning disability service, including a secure service.
+They may also come following a stay at an NHS or other specialist service, including a secure service.

 Within Cedar Vale we follow the five key principles that form our model of care, Personal PATHS.